daviduhden/i2pd-browser/README.md

 * Auto detecting architecture
 * Pre-configuring Firefox to use with I2Pd
 * Auto downloading NoScript extension
-* Checking if I2Pd is installed and running

 How to use it
 -----